 This comes in handy when you want to focus on one sound source and ignore the rest.
 Since the sensitivity decreases in areas besides the voice side, the recording won’t be affected by feedback or reverb that much.

-Due to this unique property, it makes a perfect choice for gaming knowing it’s done in a room which is prone to feedback.
+Due to this unique property, it makes a perfect choice for gaming knowing it’s done in a room that is prone to feedback.

 For this reason, they are less desirable for applications where only one sound source should be highlighted.
 But at the same time, they also offer several advantages.
 For example, these mics can handle the sound of wind better compared to unidirectional mics.